picnoir/DobadoBots/README.md

 [![Travis Status](https://travis-ci.org/NinjaTrappeur/DobadoBots.svg?branch=master)](https://travis-ci.org/NinjaTrappeur/DobadoBots)

+## Video

 [![Live Video](http://img.youtube.com/vi/Lb8V3ujVHMc/0.jpg)](http://www.youtube.com/watch?v=Lb8V3ujVHMc "Live Video")

+Click on the above image to play a video showing Dobadobots.

+## Abstract

 Dobadobots is a video-game where you program your own robot AI.
 The goal of the game is to move the robot to the objective (the orange square).